Scofield-Idehen/stacks.js/docs/how-to-guides/how-to-use-stacks-connect-with-angular.md

 }
 ```

-Here we're using an Rxjs `Subject` to represent a stream of sign in events. `stacksAuth$` will emit when we should trigger the sign in action.
+Here we're using an Rxjs `Subject` to represent a stream of sign-in events. `stacksAuth$` will emit when we should trigger the sign-in action.

 ### Authentication